-The study counted the 1500sf townhome prototype is as a medium sized home (per size requirements in Section R406) and modeled the prototype with 6 efficiency credits.
+The phase one study counted the 1,500sf townhome prototype (RTF standard) as a medium sized home (per size requirements in Section R406) and modeled the prototype with 6 efficiency credits.
 If the conditioned square footage was 1,499sf, then it would qualify as a small home and only need 3 credits (reducing the cost to comply with the 2018 code).
-Current market data is needed to inform the average size of townhomes in order to provide a more accurate estimate of energy savings for this type of construction.
+Phase two analysis explored the impact of a townhome with reduced square footage and resulting decreased required energy credits.
+Analysis suggests that although savings attributed to this specific prototype drop significantly, this prototype only represents ~5% of the total residential floor area, therefore overall residential-weighted EUI would be largely unchanged (21.9 vs 22.2 in 2018).
+But this is an example of why current market data is needed to inform the average size of all residential dwelling types to be modeled, in order to provide a more accurate estimate of energy savings in future code years.